Greenfield, Queens County: Tourism and industry

 Forestry and recreation are the main industries of the area.
 The Freeman Lumber mill employs approximately 160 men and women.
 Two local stores, a recreation centre, an RV park and a campground also employ small numbers of workers.
 A small airport just outside the village converted its runway into a dragway, and each weekend in summer tournaments are held there, under the auspices of the Greenfield Dragway Nova Scotia Drag Racing Association.
+The Region of Queens Municipality attempted to sell the airport in 2022, but the sale did not proceed and the following year a flying club and the drag racing association signed 20-year leases.

 The area's population increases in summer with an influx of tourists to cottages and summer homes on the lake, as well as fishermen and deer hunters in the fall.
 A planked salmon supper is held by the local volunteer fire department, and another by the local recreation society, in July and September.